Our Vision

 2025 Louis Vuitton Raffle

-One lucky winner will take home this Louis Vuitton Graceful PM hobo in graphic Damier Ebene canvas!
+One lucky winner took home this Louis Vuitton Graceful PM hobo in graphic Damier Ebene canvas!
 This is a lightweight, roomy bag to carry every day., with natural leather detailing and golden hardware add a refined touch.
 The body-friendly design combines with a supple, flat handle for stylish and comfortable over-the-shoulder wear.
 The magnetic closure and zipped inside pocket keep belongings secure.
 Measures 13.8 x 11.8 x 4.3 inches.

 Valued at $1950!